rahulsavani/bimatrix_solver/README.md

 The script solve_game.py uses two binaries that you should compile yourself.
 Sources for those are provided in this repository.

-1. create a binary lrsnash using the sources in src/lrslib-062.
-Newer versions may be available from http://cgm.cs.mcgill.ca/~avis/C/lrs.html; this version is kept here as it includes some minor edits to allow compilation with clang on Mac OSX.
-One compiled and working, move the binary lrsnash to bin.
+1. create a binary lrsnash using the sources in src/lrslib-071a.
+   Newer versions may be available from http://cgm.cs.mcgill.ca/~avis/C/lrs.html.

 2. complile src/coclique4.c and rename and move the created binary to bin/clique.